bitcoinops/bitcoinops.github.io/CONTRIBUTING.md

 The compatibility matrix section of the website is built from [YAML](https://yaml.org/) files located in [_data/compatibility/](_data/compatibility/).
+Each wallet also requires a markdown file in [en/compatibility/](en/compatibility/).
 The compatibility images (usability screenshots, logos) are located in [img/compatibility/](img/compatibility/) with sub-folders for each wallet or service.
+Make sure to optimize any images using `optipng -o7 <filename>`.
 These files are free for anyone to repurpose/republish elsewhere.

 We welcome pull requests to the compatibility matrix, including